 The antiphonal verses are taken from the Psalms and vary with the feasts and cycles of the year.
-For example, the first antiphon for the Transfiguration contains verses from Psalms 48, 64, 103, and 97.
-As we can see, the antiphons assume an intimate familiarity with the Psalms; a level of which I have yet to develop.
 The Psalter is rightly called the song book of the Church.
-And the Psalter is used extensively in the Church: Vespers,

-Matins, and the Divine Liturgy all put the Psalms at the front of the service after the initial prayers.
+And the Psalter is used extensively in the Church: Vespers, Matins, and the Divine Liturgy all have Psalms at the front of the service after the initial prayers.